statiagov/gesmew/guides/content/developer/customization/logic.markdown

 ### Image resizing option syntax

-Default behavior is to resize the image and maintain aspect ratio (i.e. the :product version of a 480x400 image will be 240x200).
+Default behavior is to resize the image and maintain aspect ratio (i.e. the :establishment version of a 480x400 image will be 240x200).
 Some commonly used options are:

 -   trailing #, image will be centrally cropped, ensuring the requested